ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/compute-design.md

 # Compute Design Considerations
 {: #Compute-Design-Considerations}

-The multi-region disaster recovery pattern for {{site.data.keyword.redhat_openshift_notm:}} includes compute options that are highly available, properly isolated, provide capacity for the application, software defined storage and backups, and can handle increased workload demands.
+The multi-region disaster recovery pattern for {{site.data.keyword.redhat_openshift_notm}} includes compute options that are highly available, properly isolated, provide capacity for the application, software defined storage and backups, and can handle increased workload demands.

 -   To meet the high availability 99.99% SLA 6 worker nodes equally distributed across three availability zones are included within each OpenShift cluster in each region.
 Refer to [decide how many worker nodes for each cluster for](/docs/openshift?topic=openshift-strategy#sizing_workers) additional details.